Consensys/doc.tessera/docs/HowTo/Configure/KeyVault/Azure-Key-Vault.md

 This page details how to set up and configure an Azure Key Vault for use with Tessera.

-The Microsoft Azure documentation provides much of the information needed to get started.
-The information in this section has been taken from the [Azure documentation](https://docs.microsoft.com/en-us/azure/key-vault).
+The Microsoft Azure documentation provides much of the information needed to get started he information in this section has been taken from the [Azure documentation](https://docs.microsoft.com/en-us/azure/key-vault).

 ## Creating the vault